meeshkan/website/src/blog/posts/2020-04-13-quickcheck-state-machine.md

   - haskell
 ---

 Property-based testing is a testing technique where you make assertions about a system's output with respect to its input.
 For example, if the input to a system is two numbers, property-based testing could assert that the output of the system should be the sum of these numbers.
-This type of testing frees the author from coming up with input data - instead, the author defines the relationship between input and output and the test runner takes care verifies that the relationship holds.
+This type of testing frees the author from having to come up with input data - instead, the author defines relationships between the system's input and output and the test runner verifies that the relationships hold.

 Stateful property-based testing (SPBT) is used when the system under test retains a state between subsequent interactions.
 This is true, for example, when the system is a database or a queue or a file.
 If I write an entry to a database and then list all entries in the database, I would expect the entry I wrote to be part of the list.
 That is is *stateful* property of the database.